mkulumadzi/networking-training/README.md

 HTTPS is like HTTP, but secure:

-* To process HTTPS requests, servers must obtain an official SSL certificate from a registered authority, that maps to their domain name
+* To process HTTPS requests, servers must obtain an official SSL certificate from a registered authority that maps to their domain name
 * Before making a request, clients request this certificate from the server, and check it with a certificate authority
 * If the certificate is valid, the client makes an encrypted request that only the server can decipher, and the server issues an encrypted response that only the client can understand.